Battle of Fort Driant: Background

 Third Army's intelligence section had already determined that the Germans intended to make the most of the ring of forts around Metz, the ancient gateway city through which so many invading armies had passed.
 Metz was to be the linchpin in the Germans' defensive strategy.
 An army had not directly taken the city since 1552.
 It had been captured after a 54-day siege during the Franco-Prussian War and had been fortified by the Germans in World War I. However, the string of fortresses were left in ruins.

+Attacks began on 15 September 1944 when the XIX Tactical Air Command (TAC) bombed the fort, scoring several direct hits with 1,000-pound bombs, with little effect.
+Several 240 mm artillery pieces then fired on Fort Driant, with similar results.

-When the U.S. Third army arrived at Metz, they were quickly drawn into a stalemate with the German defenders for weeks over control of the city and its perimeter.
+When the U.S. Third Army arrived at Metz, they were quickly drawn into a stalemate with the German defenders for weeks over control of the city and its perimeter.
+On September 27, the failure of a regimental effort by 90th Infantry Division against Fort Jeanne d'Arc indicated to Third Army the inherent strength of the various fortified positions blocking entry into Metz.
 Upon sustaining heavy losses attacking the fortifications, it was clear to the Americans that Fort Driant would have to be taken to establish effective control of the fortifications around the city.

-Patton declared the fort an easy target, and committed elements of the 5th Infantry Division to the attack.
+On 27 September, Patton committed elements of the 5th Infantry Division to a probing assault against Driant.